Soil, Water and Environment

 Agriculture.
 Person studies crops.
 A combine harvester and a tractor in the fields.
 Bird and tree.
 Three-dimensional picture.

 Information for those studying on the Master's programme (two-year) in Soil, Water and Environment.
-On these pages you will find information about the programme, contact details and the documents governing the degree programme.
+On this page you will find information about the programme, contact details and the documents governing the degree programme.

 Welcome letter